b-r-u/osmpbf/README.md

 Blob[]
 ├── HeaderBlock
 └── PrimitiveBlock
-    └── Group[]
+    └── PrimitiveGroup[]
     	├── Node[]
     	├── DenseNodes
     	├── Way[]
         └── Relation[]
 ```

-At the highest level a PBF file consists of a sequence of Blobs.
-Each Blob can
+At the highest level a PBF file consists of a sequence of blobs.
+Each `Blob` can
-be decoded into either a HeaderBlock or a PrimitiveBlock.
+be decoded into either a `HeaderBlock` or a `PrimitiveBlock`.

-Iterating over Blobs is very fast, but decoding might involve a more expensive
+Iterating over blobs is very fast, but decoding might involve a more expensive
 decompression step.
 So especially for larger files it is advisable to
-parallelize at the Blob level as each Blob can be decompressed independently.
+parallelize at the blob level as each blob can be decompressed independently.
+(See the `reader` module in this library for parallel methods)

-Usually the first Blob of a file decodes to a HeaderBlock which holds global
+Usually the first `Blob` of a file decodes to a `HeaderBlock` which holds global
-information for all following PrimitiveBlocks, such as a list of required
+information for all following `PrimitiveBlocks`, such as a list of required
 parser features.

-A PrimitiveBlock contains an array of Groups (named `PrimitiveGroup` in
+A `PrimitiveBlock` contains an array of `PrimitiveGroup`s.
+Each `PrimitiveGroup`
-osmformat.proto).
-Each Group only contains one element type: Node, Way,
+only contains one element type: `Node`, `Way`, `Relation` or `DenseNodes`.
+A
-Relation or DenseNodes.
-A DenseNodes item is an alternative and space-saving
+`DenseNodes` item is an alternative and space-saving representation of a `Node`
-representation of a Node array.
-So, do not forget to check for DenseNodes when
+array.
+So, do not forget to check for `DenseNodes` when aggregating all nodes in
-aggregating all nodes in a file.
+a file.

 Elements reference each other using integer IDs.
 Corresponding elements could be
-stored in any Blob, so finding them can involve iterating over the whole file.
+stored in any blob, so finding them can involve iterating over the whole file.
-Some files declare an optional feature "Sort.Type\_then\_ID" in the HeaderBlock to
+Some files declare an optional feature "Sort.Type\_then\_ID" in the
-indicate that elements are stored sorted by their type and then ID.
-This can be
+`HeaderBlock` to indicate that elements are stored sorted by their type and then
-used to dramatically reduce the search space.
+ID.
+This can be used to dramatically reduce the search space.

 # License